tensorflow/swift/README.md

 high performance of [Graphs and Sessions](https://www.tensorflow.org/programmers_guide/graphs).
 Behind the scenes, Swift analyzes your Tensor code and automatically builds graphs for you.
-Swift also catches type errors and shape mismatches before running your code.
+Swift also catches type errors and shape mismatches before running your code, and has [Automatic Differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) built right in.
 We believe that machine learning tools are so important that they deserve **a first-class language and a compiler**.

 **Note:** Swift for TensorFlow is an early stage research project.
 It has been